4.3 Worksheet Columns

 Each dataset has a unique name formed by combining the workbook name, the worksheet name ("!" indicates that the following cell range = the entire column) and the column name:

 By default, Origin assigns column Short Names alphabetically in the order in which columns are created, beginning with the leftmost column in the worksheet.
 Thus, for a workbook with default book, sheet, and column Short Names, datasets in the active sheet would be named something like this:

 If Spreadsheet Cell Notation is enabled in the workbook (default), column Short Names cannot be customized.
 Column Long Names are customizable.
-If a column Long Name exists and you have selected Use Long Names when available (Tools: Options: Miscellaneous), the Long Name will be used in place of the Short Name in most places in the user-interface where the dataset name is listed.
+If a column Long Name exists and you have selected Use Long Names when available (Preferences: Options: Miscellaneous), the Long Name will be used in place of the Short Name in most places in the user-interface where the dataset name is listed.

 Dataset references using Long Names would be similar to those above, but Long Names must be protected with quotation marks:

 Generally, you will not need to concern yourself with dataset names while working within the user-interface.
 When you want to refer to another worksheet column in Set Values, for instance, you simply refer to the column Short Name (A, B, etc.).
 You will encounter dataset names like those above in places like the left-panel of Plot Details or in the data list at the bottom of the Data menu.